CivicLabsBelgium/luftdaten_irceline_viewer/README.md

 * SSL with self-signed (for localhost), or otherwise obtained certificates for https support:
     1. put your .key and .crt files into the project's ssl/ directory before running the app, or building the docker container

-* SSL with letsencrypt (a free certificate authority)
+* SSL with letsencrypt (a free certificate authority) on docker cloud services
     1. build the docker image
     2. set the environment variables `DOMAINNAME`, `SUBDOMAIN`, `ADMINEMAIL` to their appropriate values for your domain name.
 Set `NODE_ENV` to `true`
     3. spin up the container as a service